Rick45/photo-location-updater/README.md

 3. Click on the map to update the geolocation of the selected photo.

 4. Save the updated geolocation metadata to the photo.

+Optionally you can load the google takeout files using the Load Google Takeout button.
+When a file from the list is selected the app will use it to find the location with the date closest the photo taken date.
+Google share the location history by month, so you will need to know the month where the photo was taken.

+## How to Request Location Data from Google Takeout

+1. Go to Google Takeout: Visit Google Takeout and sign in with your Google account.

+2. Select Data to Include:

+3. Click on "Deselect all" to clear all selections.
+4. Scroll down and find "Location History".
+5. Check the box next to "Location History".
+6. Choose File Type, Frequency & Destination:

+7. Click on "Next step".
+8. Choose the delivery method,export frequency, file type and size.
+9. Click on "Create export".

+Google will prepare your data, which may take some time depending on the amount of data.
+Once the export is ready, you will receive an email with a download link.
+Download the .zip file and extract it to a folder on your computer.
+This folder can be selected and all the files will be listed in the aplication to be selected.

 ## Acknowledgements